mach0/themeselector/help/source/index.rst

 ..
-LayerPreset documentation master file, created by sphinx-quickstart on Sun Feb 12 17:11:03 2012.
+ThemeSelector documentation master file, created by sphinx-quickstart on Sun Feb 12 17:11:03 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to LayerPreset's documentation!
+Welcome to ThemeSelector's documentation!
 ============================================

 Contents: